-Focused on delivering and discussing new research and its application to industry in a short timeframe, Haskayne Hour leaves attendees with applicable, new knowledge and better business practice.
+Bringing together researchers and executives to explore big ideas in one hour.
+Discussions are focused on new research conducted by Haskayne researchers and the application to business.
+Haskayne Hour leaves attendees with new knowledge and ideas for better business practice.

 Upcoming Haskayne Hour

 The market has seen tech companies garnering huge demands for their shares and realizing unprecedented valuations despite what is presented on their financial statements.
 In this new era of tech companies, do the traditional accounting metrics deliver the information that investors need?

 We invite you to join us as we bring together Haskayne researchers, Dr. Anup Srivastava, PhD and Dr. Rong Zhao, PhD along with Danny Chiarastella, Finance Leader with Amplify Advisors Inc. They will engage in a discussion that will get investors, accountants and tech leaders all thinking.

 Do traditional accounting metrics miss genuine innovation, unique business models and the advantage of being first market movers?
 How should intangibles be measured to ensure the markets are moving on information and not simply hype?
 Expect some stats, debate and an opportunity to ask your questions.

 Thursday, January 27, 2022

 11:30 am – 12:30 pm MST (1:30 pm – 2:30 pm EST)